-My clients are employers and employees in Perth and throughout regional WA
+My clients are employers and employees throughout Australia

-Dismissals, termination of employment, redundancies, retrenchments, severances, payroll issues, enterprise bargaining, negotiations, drafting employment agreements and contracts, defending claims, union rights of entry problems, advice about equal opportunity, discrimination and immigration laws, 457 visa issues and a range of other issues needing employment law advice.
+Dismissals, termination of employment, redundancies, retrenchments, severances, payroll issues, enterprise bargaining, negotiations, drafting enterprise agreements and workplace contracts, defending claims in the industrial tribunals, union rights of entry problems, advice about equal opportunity and discrimination and a range of other issues arising from the workplace.

-Unfair dismissal, unfair termination, unlawful termination, wrongful dismissal, adverse action, termination of employment, denied contractual benefits, equal opportunity and discrimination at work, redundancy, retrenchment, legal advice about workplace rights, immigration and visa issues relating to work, disciplinary action and all other legal workplace issues.
+Unfair dismissal, unfair termination, unlawful termination, wrongful dismissal, adverse action, termination of employment, denied contractual benefits, equal opportunity and discrimination at work, redundancy, retrenchment, advice about workplace rights, disciplinary action, whistleblower protections in the workplace and all other workplace issues.

 My fees are negotiable and include hourly rates’ options.
 I also offer the security of fixed fees, for which many of my clients opt for certainty and comforted knowing what they need to budget for.
 Litigation is notorious for uncertainty of duration and cost.